 With over 20 years of pastoral experience he brings a pastor’s heart to every conversation that the board of Samaritan Aviation has.
 The message is simply that we should care about the people that everybody else walks by.
 His heart is that we are truly living out the story of the Good Samaritan as an organization, and we never forget the reasons for why we do what we do.
 Pastor Matt was one of the original Board Members to start with the Samaritan dream.

-Jeff lives in Arizona with Ann Marie, his wife of twenty plus years, and they’re the proud parents of three fantastic children.
+Jeff now lives in Texas with Ann Marie, his wife of twenty plus years, and they’re the proud parents of three fantastic children.
 The whole family has a love of the outdoors that includes backpacking, hunting, hiking and winter sports.
 Jeff exhibits extreme dedication and perseverance through personal challenges such as running twelve half-marathons in one year, hiking rim-to-rim-to-rim across the Grand Canyon (43 miles) in one day and living an entire year as a vegan.
 Jeff plays rhythm guitar along with Ann Marie, who sings lead vocals in a band called Daze Ja Vu’.
 They provided live music at a Samaritan Aviation event in 2015.

 “My trip to PNG with Mark was a mountain top experience.
 I am proud to be a part of an organization that is both loved and respected by the people whom we help”.